Mali secures recaptured towns, donors pledge funds

 "You will certainly understand that it is not sufficient.
 But I think it is only the beginning.
 We hope that it will continue, and that the money we need will come," Malian interim President Dioncounda Traore told reporters in Addis Ababa.

-He earlier announced his government would aim to organise "credible" elections for July 31 in response to demands from major Western backers of the anti-rebel action.
+He earlier announced his government would aim to organize "credible" elections for July 31 in response to demands from major Western backers of the anti-rebel action.

 Fleeing Islamist fighters torched a Timbuktu library holding priceless ancient manuscripts, damaging many.